WICG/local-peer-to-peer/EXPLAINER.md

 When a user wants to connect between two devices on the same network, for example to another device nearby—be it another device the user owns or that of a friend—the user has multiple ways to accomplish this task:

 1. _A cloud service_.
 The web has many ways of connections to a third-party cloud service: HTTP, WebSocket or WebTransport.
 However, all of these methods require a round trip through the internet.
-This is inherently dependant on external resources, it consumes network bandwidth and can be slow or costly and has privacy implications in all both the strongest E2E encryption schemes.
+This is inherently dependant on external resources, it consumes network bandwidth and can be slow or costly and has privacy implications in all but the strongest E2E encryption schemes.

 2. _A local server_.
 Many modern Web security measures rely on the presence of naming, signaling and certificate authorities.
 Local use-cases where these authorities are not readily available have started lagging behind in user experience or are not supported altogether.
-A local solution involves knowing IPs, Ports and accepting/ignoring a plethora of "Not secure" warnings to get going.
-This falls short of the user-friendliness that one can expect of -nowadays ubiquitous- cloud services.
+A local solution involves knowing IPs, ports and accepting/ignoring a plethora of "Not secure" warnings to get going.
+This falls short of the user-friendliness that one can expect of—nowadays ubiquitous—cloud services.

 3. _A WebRTC connection_.
 While WebRTC is a P2P protocol, it still requires a setup step usually referred to as 'signaling'.
 There is no good way to perform this step without relying on an existing connection between peers, commonly a cloud service is used.